SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/docker-opentelemetry.md

 ## Collecting Logs, Metrics, and Installing app for Docker​

-Follow the below steps for collecting logs, metric and installing the app:
+Follow the below steps for collecting logs, metrics, and installing the app.

 ### Step 1: Set up Collector